New Jersey Learns: Educating Leaders for a Sustainable Future

 Have experience in leading formally or informally in their school or community

 Have an interest in developing and/or implementing a vision and action plan for reaching their goals

 Have an orientation to collaboration

 Consider diversity of all kinds an asset

 We are seeking change agents.
 Teams made up of Sustainable Jersey Green Team members, leaders from community and faith-based organizations, the Environmental Commission, municipal government, local businesses, and schools come to learn to build sustainable communities together.
-Applicants will be assessed based on their potential to work collaboratively with their green team to be a catalyst for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to accelerate the shift toward sustainability.
+Applicants will be assessed based on their potential to work collaboratively with their green team to be catalysts for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to accelerate the shift toward sustainability.